Central and West Asia

 |04 - Equity support info_outline|

-(i) The government has so far allocated AFN1.9 billion (0.1% of GDP) in the budget for emergency health needs, such as (a) establishing testing labs, including at border crossings, (b) setting up special wards to boost hospitalization and care capacity, and (c) procuring the most critical medical supplies; (ii) As of April 22, the government has already allocated a total of AFN8 billion (0.5% of GDP) for emergency pandemic response.
-The authorities plan to spend about 2% of GDP for critical pandemic-related spending during the year, with about one-third directed to health;
+(i) As of 27 August 2020, The government has so far allocated AFN6.2 billion in the budget for emergency health needs, such as (a) establishing testing labs, including at border crossings, (b) boosting hospitalization and care capacity, and (c) procuring the most critical medical supplies; (ii) 8 March 2021, Afghanistan received 500,000 vaccine doses via the COVAX facility.

 |06 - Budget reallocation info_outline||